ParadropLabs/ParadropTutorial/README.md

 ## Other Resources

-For the latest version of the tutorial document:
+Check the link below for the latest version of the tutorial instructions.
+We recommend reading through sections 1 and 2 before the tutorial.

 https://docs.google.com/document/d/1oMEZUYhrmTxA06Cx5Gn9mDtgKnn4OGTc2Qx-uDD9x4M